avanthikarajesh30/Reddit-NLP-Research/README.md

 📄 Publication Status

+The manuscript has been completed and is ready for submission to a peer-reviewed venue.
-Manuscript currently under preparation for peer-reviewed publication focusing on scalable transformer-based behavioral modeling for digital mental health applications.
+The paper presents a scalable transformer-based framework for behavioral intent modeling in digital mental health ecosystems, including full experimental analysis, ablation studies, and reproducibility documentation.

 ⸻